SeaUrc/npmStat/README.md

 # Statlib

 ## Description
-W.I.P.
-Zero dependency package aimed to handle statistics found at a college introductory level.<br>
+Lightweight, zero dependency package aimed to handle statistics found at a college introductory level.<br>
 It can compute the following

 ### Descriptive statistics